AdsCryptoz22/EasyBuildSystem/README.md

 Requires a Main Camera as well as a [Build Manager](https://www.adsstudio12.net/) to work, perfect for work out of the box.

-It is possible to use the [Quick Start](https://www.adsstudio12.net/) functions as well as [Quick Start For Integrations](https://www.adsstudio12.net/), which will save you time, it will allow to use the system with the defaults settings.
+It is possible to use the [Quick Start](https://www.adsstudio12.net/) functions as well as [Quick Start For Integrations](https://www.adsstudio12.net/), which will save you time.

+It will allow to use the system with the defaults settings.

 Some samples are available in the package to show you how certain components work.